Home

 It certainly met all expectations and lives up to its reputation as one of the top dive destinations in the Caribbean.

 There is nothing like the freedom that Bonaire scuba diving offers.
 Just load up your truck, pick a dive site and go.
+It is shore diving heaven.

 It's going to make going back to those rigid boat schedules all that much harder!